SpW82/basic_toolkit/readme.txt

 No syntax required, just run the scripts.

-Each script can be run independently of the master script.
+Each script can be run independently of the master.

 The c_text and f_text scripts are for font design.

-The scripts are designed for Linux based systems as Windows does not support certain types of sockets, so not all scripts will work on Windows machines.
+Designed with Linux based systems in mind as Windows does not support certain types of sockets, so not all modules will work on Windows machines.

 Certain modules operate outside of the system they run on i.e., on other systems.
 Make sure you have permission to do so.